antao/haarlemmertrekvaart/README.md

 ```

 The NS API only supports [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) __I would not recommend the use of it in any production environment__.
-You can request your developer key to NS [here] (https://www.ns.nl/ews-aanvraagformulier/)
+You can request your developer key to NS [here](https://www.ns.nl/ews-aanvraagformulier/).

 ### Examples
 *Work in progress*